I spend a lot of time shopping at vintage flea markets. And sometimes I buy things that I know I can repurpose.

 I hung the lights on the lights we have strung across our back yard.
 You could easily hand them across the top of a patio or from a tree.

 I hung three lights to make a chandelier.
 I hadn’t quite figured out how to hang them, so please ignore the somewhat messy extension cord at the top.
+I didn’t have time to set up my porch posts as that is normally how I would hang these chandeliers.
+So I just hung them from the lights we already have hanging in our back yard.

 With a longer cord, such as 20 ft. this would look so much better.
 It’s funny though.
 My husband and I had dinner out here and we never even noticed.